GorillaCoder115/cat-dog-classifier/README.md

 #Instructions on how to use this application

+#First Download Python onto your device

-#First Download PyCharm
+#Second Download PyCharm

-#Enter these commands into your terminal in this order
+#Open Pycharm and enter these commands into your terminal in this order
 1. pip install -r requirements.txt
 2. python train_model.py
 3. python app.py